siderolabs/talos/website/content/v1.8/advanced/install-kubevirt.md

 After applying this yaml file, the CDI operator is ready.

-## creating your first virtual machine
+## Creating your first virtual machine

 Now it is time to create your first virtual machine in KubeVirt.
 This is a basic virtual machine that you can use as a boiler plate: